 For most of us who have traveled in many large European cities, as well as others around the world, most royal palaces have a Changing of the Guard.
-I’ve seen this at Buckingham Palace, Vatican City and the Prague Castle.
-There is so much pomp and circumstance surrounding these ceremonies, and the royal formalities are especially enchanting to an American like me, where we don’t have quite that type of procedure.
+I’ve seen this at Buckingham Palace, Vatican City, and Prague Castle.
+There is so much pomp and circumstance surrounding these ceremonies, and the royal formalities are especially enchanting to an American like me, where we don’t have that type of procedure.

 Stockholm’s Royal Palace features an impressive 600 rooms and is the official residence of His Majesty the King of Sweden.
-Since 1523, the Royal Guard have kept a daily watch over Stockholm’s Royal Palace, and you can witness the famous changing of the guard ceremony every day at 12:15 pm (1:15 pm on Sundays).
+Since 1523, the Royal Guard has kept a daily watch over Stockholm’s Royal Palace, and you can witness the famous changing of the guard ceremony every day at 12:15 pm (1:15 pm on Sundays).

 Having Drinks at the Ice Bar

 We went to the IceBar at the Nordic C Hotel.
-It’s best to get reservations online ahead of time, because they only allow so many people in at a time.
+It’s best to get reservations online ahead of time because they only allow so many people in at a time.
 Unlike most bars where you just walk right in and out, this requires some procedures.
 The bar supplies parkas and gloves to brave the sub-zero temperatures.
 We booked online for a 195 SEK fee (about $23) and that includes one drink.
 Yes, it’s expensive — but then again, pretty much everything in Scandinavia is.

 We were bundled up in our parkas and then ushered into the bar, made entirely of ice.
 Floors, walls, bar, stools.
 Even the “glasses” that your drinks come in are made of ice.
 There were some pretty cool carvings in all this frozen water.
 And yes, it was cold.
 However, not so cold (with the hooded parkas) that it was intolerable.
 At least for a half-hour to an hour.
-After a while our fingers and feet did start to freeze up.
+After a while, our fingers and feet did start to freeze up.

 The bar was a lot smaller than I was expecting….but I guess it would be a pretty major undertaking to make something like that of a large size.
 The bartender was very fun and personable (I got a lingonberry vodka drink) and the drinks were good, though not huge.
 Yes, it was pretty cheesy; most people there were also tourists doing it for the novelty, and taking plenty of pictures.
 But that was kind of the fun of it, too.
 I wasn’t sorry I did it.
-A really unique, fun travel experience that you don’t get to have many places.
+A unique, fun travel experience that you don’t get to have in many places.

 Visiting ABBA The Museum

 OK, first off let me disclose that I did NOT go here (just not enough time).
-But, I wanted to include ABBA The Museum because it’s often noted as one of the top “cheesy but super fun” places to see in Stockholm.
+But, I wanted to include ABBA The Museum because it’s often noted as one of the tops “cheesy but super fun” places to see in Stockholm.
 Here’s what one Trip Advisor reviewer had to say:

 “So, so cheesy, and so worth visiting.
 If you’re an ABBA fan, and you’re in Stockholm, you shouldn’t miss it.
 It does, of course, provide a particular version of the history – as is to be expected considering the thing is fully authorized by ABBA! – but it remains a very fun experience.”